WPCO (AM)

-WPCO (840 kHz) is an AM radio station broadcasting a classic hits format.
-Licensed to Stroudsburg, Pennsylvania, United States, the station serves the Stroudsburg area.
+WPCO (840 kHz) is an AM radio station broadcasting a classic hits format in Stroudsburg, Pennsylvania, United States.
 The station is owned by Seven Mountains Media, through licensee Southern Belle, LLC.

 History

 WPCO began operation as WHAB in 1947.
 A year later, the station changed its call sign to WVPO "The Voice of the Poconos".
 The station offered a blend of local news and popular music.

 The station moved studio locations after a devastating fire hit Main Street on July 29, 1958.
 The station was located above the Rea and Derick Drug Store and relocated temporarily to the transmitter site stop Godfrey's Ridge.

 In 1959, studios were moved to 22 South 6th Street, in the building that formerly housed Stroudsburg's Post Office.
 In the 1960s, the station employed a middle of the road (MOR) format, playing mostly pop standards.

 In the early 1980s, WVPO evolved into an adult contemporary format.
 Their local owners were known as Keystone Broadcasters.

 In 1994, WVPO and WSBG were sold to Nassau Broadcasting Partners.
 The format remained adult contemporary until 1997.
 That year, the station switched to an adult standards format playing the easy listening hits of the 1950s and 1960s, along with some softer oldies of the 1960s and 1970s, and some contemporary artists doing pop standards.

 In 1998, WVPO and WSBG were sold to Multicultural Broadcasting, but continued to be managed by Nassau.

 In 2002, Nassau acquired full ownership of WVPO and WSBG.
 In the Summer of 2003, WVPO dropped the MOR Adult Standards format in favor of an oldies format.
 During this time, WVPO aired a sports programming including: NY Jets and NY Giants NFL football, NY Yankees Baseball, and has been the home of ESU Warrior (East Stroudsburg University of Pennsylvania) college football for over 40 years.